Electronic cigarettes: Not a safe way to light up

 Rarely, defective e-cigarette batteries have caused fires and explosions, mostly while the batteries are being charged.

 Will e-cigarettes help me quit smoking?

-If you're looking for help to stop smoking, there are seven FDA-approved medications that have been shown to be safe and effective for this purpose.
+If you're looking for help to stop smoking, there are several FDA-approved medications that have been shown to be safe and effective for this purpose.
 A combination of medication and counseling has been shown to work best.

-If you want to stop smoking, call 800-QUIT-NOW (800-784-8669) to connect to your state's quit line or call the Mayo Clinic Nicotine Dependence Center at 800-344-5984.
+If you want to stop smoking, call 800-QUIT-NOW (800-784-8669) to connect to your state's quit line or call the Mayo Clinic Nicotine Dependence Center at 800-344-5984 (toll-free).

 See more In-depth

 - Vaporizers, e-cigarettes, and other electronic nicotine delivery systems (ENDS).
-U.S. Food and Drug Administration. http://www.fda.gov/NewsEvents/PublicHealthFocus/ucm172906.htm.
-Accessed May 16, 2016.
+U.S. Food and Drug Administration. https://www.fda.gov/tobaccoproducts/labeling/productsingredientscomponents/ucm456610.htm.
+Accessed Jan.
+9, 2019.

 - Hays JT (expert opinion).
 Mayo Clinic, Rochester, Minn.
-March 22, 2016.
+Accessed March 14, 2019.

 - CDC, FDA, states continue to investigate severe pulmonary disease among people who use e-cigarettes.
 Centers for Disease Control and Prevention. https://www.cdc.gov/media/releases/2019/s0821-cdc-fda-states-e-cigarettes.html.
 Accessed Aug.
 29, 2019.

 - Initial state findings point to clinical similarities in illnesses among people who use e-cigarettes.
 Centers for Disease Control and Prevention. https://www.cdc.gov/media/releases/2019/p0906-vaping-related-illness.html.
 Accessed Sept.
 6, 2019.